 Looking for an NYC park where you and the kids can cool down this summer?
 NYC is home to playgrounds and splash pads of all kinds, and you can find many of these refreshing spots — of all shapes, sizes, themes and intensity — in every borough.
-We’ve rounded up our favorites, including parks for tiny tots, recently-renovated spots, places to spend almost the whole day and a brand new one everyone’s talking about!
+We’ve rounded up our favorite playgrounds with sprinklers in NYC, including parks for tiny tots, recently-renovated spots, places to spend almost the whole day, and more!
+Stay cool!

-To Cool Down in the Hottest Spot in Town: Domino Park
+To Cool Down with Jets or Mist: Domino Park

-The city's newest waterside destination opens just in time for summer fun.
-Domino Park is a five-acre park built on the former site of the Domino Sugar Factory in North Williamsburg.
+One of the newest outdoor spaces to cool down in New York is Domino Park.
+The five-acre park built on the former site of the Domino Sugar Factory in North Williamsburg.
 (The addition of the park marks the first time the waterfront has been accessible to the public in 160 years!)
-With gorgeous views of the East River, Domino Park is home to a one-of-a-kind playground designed by Mark Reigelman that's inspired by the sugar refining process, an elevated walkway, beach volleyball, a bocce court, and play field.
+With gorgeous views of the East River, Domino Park is home to a one-of-a-kind playground designed by Mark Reigelman that's inspired by the sugar refining process, as well as an elevated walkway, beach volleyball, a bocce court, and play field.
 Plus: Mexican food courtesy the Union Square Hospitality Group's Tacocina.
 The park has two water features offering very different experiences from one another.
 The first is located in front of stadium-style seating at the heart of the park, and consists of 88 independently programmed water jets, that are illuminated at night.
 The second is more atmospheric, but very cool: "Fog Bridge" produces a fine mist that envelopes visitors from an elevated perch, where you can also take in the factory's old massive syrup tanks.

 Neighborhood: North Williamsburg